 In August 2016, the Brazilian Senate approved the removal of Dilma Rousseff, Brazil's then-President, from office, following a legal and administrative impeachment process for infringing budgetary laws.
 Michel Temer, the former Vice-President, who had previously assumed the interim presidency of Brazil in a caretaker capacity since the former President's suspension in May, was sworn in by the Brazilian Senate to serve out the remainder of the presidential term until December 2018 (with general elections scheduled to take place in October 2018).
 In addition to a proceeding against the electoral alliance between the former President and the current one (former Vice-President) in connection with the 2014 elections was adjudicated by the Brazilian Higher Electoral Court (Tribunal Superior Eleitoral) and in June 2017, the Brazilian Higher Electoral Court absolved the former Vice-President (current President of Brazil) of wrongdoing.
 Despite this, he remains under investigation in connection with the ongoing "Operação Lava Jato" investigations.
 The potential outcome of these investigations is uncertain, but they have already had an adverse impact on the image and reputation of the implicated companies, and on the general market perception of the Brazilian economy, political environment and the Brazilian capital markets.
 We have no control over and we cannot predict whether the ongoing investigations will result in further political and economic instability, or if new allegations against government officials and/or executives of private companies will arise in the future.
 We also cannot predict which policies the current President of Brazil may adopt or change during his mandate or the effect that any such policies might have on our business and on the Brazilian economy.
 Any such new policies or changes to current policies may have a material adverse effect on us or the price of our Class A common shares.
-Furthermore, uncertainty over whether the acting Brazilian government will implement changes in policy or regula
+Furthermore, uncertainty over whether the acting Brazilian government will implement changes in policy or regulation in the future may contribute to economic uncertainty in Brazil and to heightened volatility in the securities issued abroad by Brazilian companies.

 In addition, political demonstrations in Brazil over the last few years have affected the development of the Brazilian economy and investors' perceptions of Brazil.
 For example, street protests, which started in mid-2013 and continued through 2016, demonstrated the public's dissatisfaction with the worsening Brazilian economic condition (including an increase in inflation and fuel prices as well as rising unemployment), and the perception of widespread corruption.
 Moreover, in October 2018, elections will be held in Brazil for the following public offices: members of the federal house of representatives, members of the state houses of representatives, two-thirds of the senators, governors and President, which may cause instability deriving from eventual uncertainties related to policies that may be implemented by the new federal government.
-In relation to this year's general elections, including for a new Brazilian President, some candidates propose the imposition of tax on dividends in their political agenda.
-If any such candidate is elected and the intended proposal is enacted, there will be an increase in the tax cost in connection with any dividend or distribution and our capacity to pay future cash dividends or distributions could be harmed.
-We cannot guarantee that the new federal government will not materially change the current policies and acts related to the Brazilian economy and that such changes will not affect our business.